 ***Please note: students must identify a mentor and obtain that mentor's agreement to support honors thesis work before completing the application to join the Psychology Honors program.***

 All interested students should submit the Honors Application Form to one of the co-directors.
-The application form can be accessed here.
+Download the application form.

 - Applicants can apply in March, April, or May of their Junior year to conduct honors research during their Senior year only; they may also apply in March, April, or May of their Sophomore year to conduct honors research during both their Junior and Senior years.